 Brush up on your language skills — even if the host institution you are going to teaches in English, you should learn key phrases in the local language because you will find that not everyone can (or wishes to) speak English.

 Ensure you obtain a European Health Insurance Card in order to receive medical care for the same price as the locals (apart from Turkey).
-If you have a standard EHIC you will need to exchange it for a "Student EHIC" by completing a form (available on the EHIC site) and sending it, together with your current EHIC and a letter from the IPO confirming your course and exchange abroad, to the postal address given.
+If you have a standard EHIC you will need to exchange it for a "Student EHIC" by completing a form (available on the EHIC site) and sending it, together with your current EHIC and a letter from the Study Abroad Office confirming your course and exchange abroad, to the postal address given.

 Shop around for flights, making use of your International Student Identity Card for cheaper fares - especially at STA Travel.
 Use price comparison websites such as Kelkoo, Skyscanner and Flightchecker.